jinderek/jinderek.github.io/_pages/about.md

 In 2021, I received the FY2021 Excellent Engineer - Most Innovative Spirit Award at Ant Group for my work on AI infrastructure and high-performance computing.
 I’ve published papers in PACT and ACM TACO, and given talks at conferences like Stanford DAWN and GTC.
 I’m a strong team player with leadership and communication skills.

-My main interests include Machine Learning Systems, Parallel Computing, GPU Computing, Graph Learning, and Compiler Optimization.
-I’m particularly focused on AI systems and GPU technologies and always excited to collaborate—feel free to reach out if you'd like to connect!
+My main interests include Graph Computing, Graph Learning, Compiler, DSL, Sparse Computing.

 <!--
 I am currently a senior software engineer at Ant Group in Hangzhou, China, focusing on large-scale graph computing and learning.

 I hold both a bachelor's and a master's degree in Electronic Information Engineering from Zhejiang University.

-My research interests encompass: Machine Learning Systems, Parallel Computing, High-Performance Computing, and Compiler Optimization.

 这是一个多行注释的示例。
 它可以跨多行书写。